 Bicarbonate is neither an ideal measure of metabolic acidosis nor a measure of respiratory acidosis.
 This is because both the respiratory and the metabolic components can affect the concentration of bicarbonate ions.
 The exception to this rule would be when the only results available are from Blood Chemistry analysis and the patient appears to have normal lungs.
 Here, a bicarbonate change almost certainly indicates a metabolic abnormality.

 The Cell Membrane provides a protected environment for the reactions which sustain life.
 It limits transfer of various substances, particularly those that are polar or ionized.
 By contrast, water, lipid soluble substances, and dissolved gases pass freely.
 The composition of the cell depends upon the pH for two reasons: first, as the pH changes so will the degree of ionization and, hence, the concentration of ionized substances; second, if the degree of ionization changes greatly, a substance may cease to be ionized and will, therefore, cross the cell membrane more readily.

-The pH varies from one part of the cell to another and probably averages close to 7.0 at 37oC.
-This is much closer to neutral - which is pH 6.8 at 37oC - than the extracellular fluid.
+The pH varies from one part of the cell to another and probably averages close to neutral - which is pH 6.8 at 37oC.
+This is more acidic than the relatively akaline extracellular fluid.
 In practice we neither measure, nor directly treat, the pH inside the cell; we treat the extracellular fluid.

 |The Cell's "Bath Water"|